Electricity sector in New Zealand: History

 In New Zealand electricity was first generated within factories for internal use.
 The first generation plant where power was transmitted to a remote location was established at Bullendale in Otago in 1885, to provide power for a twenty stamp battery at the Phoenix mine.
 The plant used water from the nearby Skippers Creek, a tributary of the Shotover River.

-Reefton on the West Coast became the first electrified town in 1888 after the Reefton Power Station was commissioned, while the first sizable power station—the Horahora Power Station—was built for the Waihi gold mines at Horahora on the Waikato River.
+Reefton on the West Coast became the first electrified town in 1888 after the Reefton Power Station was commissioned, while the first sizeable power station—the Horahora Power Station—was built for the Waihi gold mines at Horahora on the Waikato River.
 This set a precedent that was to dominate New Zealand's electricity generation, with hydropower becoming and remaining the dominant source.
 From 1912 to 1918, the Public Works Department issued licenses for many local power stations.
 By 1920, there were 55 public supplies, with 45 megawatts of generating capacity between them.

 Early public electricity supplies used various voltage and current standards.
 The 230/400-volt 50-hertz three-phase system was chosen as the national standard in 1920.
 At that time, 58.6% of the country's generating capacity used the 50 Hz three-phase system; 27.1% used direct current systems while 14.3% used other alternating current standards.

 While industrial use quickly took off, it was only government programmes in the first two-thirds of the 20th century that caused private demand to climb strongly as well.
 Rural areas were particular beneficiaries of subsidies for electrical grid systems, where supply was provided to create demand, with the intention of modernising the countryside.
 The results were notable; in the 1920s, electricity use increased at a rate of 22% per year.
 In fact, the "load building" programmes were so successful that shortages started to occur from 1936 on, though a large number of new power stations built in the 1950s enabled supply to catch up again.

 After the massive construction programmes had created a substantial supply of energy not dependent on international fossil fuel prices, New Zealand became less frugal with its energy use.
 While in 1978 its energy consumption per unit of economic output hovered around the average of all OECD countries, during the 1980s New Zealand dropped far behind, increasing its energy use per economic unit by over 25%, while other nations slowly reduced their energy usage levels.
 Based on this economic comparison, in 1991 the country was the second-least energy-efficient of 41 OECD countries.